-THOMAS Andrews, sheriff of the county, entered the room, and informed her, that the hour was come, and that he must attend her to the place of execution.
-She replied, that she was ready; and bidding adieu to her servants, she leaned on two of Sir Amias Paulet's guards, because of an infirmity in her limbs; and she followed the sheriff with a serene and composed aspect.
+on two of Sir Amias Paulet's guards, because of an infirmity in her limbs; and the followed the theriff with a ferene and composed aspect.
 In passing thro' a hall adjoining to her chamber, she was met by the earls of Shrewsbury and Kent, Sir Amias Paulet, Sir Drue Drury, and many other gentlemen of distinction.
-Here the also found Andrew Melvil, her steward, who slung himself on his knees before her; and, wringing his hands, cried aloud: " Ah! madam! unhappy " me!
-What man was ever before the messenger of such heavy tidings as I must 66 carry, when I shall return to my native country, and shall report, that I saw " my gracious Queen and Miftress beheaded in England?"
+Here the also found Andrew Melvil, her steward, who slung himself on his knees before her; and, wringing his hands, cried aloud: "Ah! madam! unhappy " me!
+What man was ever before the messenger of such heavy tidings as I must carry, when I shall return to my native country, and shall report, that I saw " my gracious Queen and Mistress beheaded in England?"
 His tears prevented further speech; and Mary too felt herself moved, more from sympathy than affliction.
-"Cease, my good servant," faid she, " cease to lament: Thou hast " cause rather to rejoice than to mourn: For now shalt thou see the troubles of " Mary Stuart receive their long expected period and determination." " Know," continued she, " good servant, that all the world at best is vanity, and subject " still to more forrow than a whole ocean of tears is able to bewail.
-But I pray " thee, carry this meffage from me, that I die a true woman to my religion, and " unalterable in my affections to Scotland and to France.
-Heaven forgive them, " that have long defired my end, and have thirsted for my blood as the hart " panteth after the water brooks." " O God," added she, " thou that art the " author of truth and truth itself, thou knowest the inmost recesses of my heart: 66 Thou knowest, that I was ever desirous to preserve an entire union between " Scotland and England, and to obviate the fource of all these fatal discords.
-But recommend me, Melvil, to my fon, and tell him, that notwithstanding " all my distresses, I have done nothing prejudicial to the state and kingdom of 66 Scotland."
-After these words, reclining herself, with weeping eyes, and face bedewed with tears, she kiffed him.
-"And so," said she, "good Melvil, farewel: Once again, farewel, good Melvil; and grant the affiftance of thy or prayers to thy Queen and mistress ."
+"Cease, my good servant," said she, " cease to lament: Thou hast cause rather to rejoice than to mourn: For now shalt thou see the troubles of " Mary Stuart receive their long expected period and determination." " Know," continued she, " good fervant, that all the world at best is vanity, and subject " still to more forrow than a whole ocean of tears is able to bewail.
+But I pray " thee, carry this message from me, that I die a true woman to my religion, and " unalterable in my affections to Scotland and to France.
+Heaven forgive them, " that have long defired my end, and have thirsted for my blood as the hart " panteth after the water brooks." " O God," added she, " thou that art the " author of truth and truth itself, thou knowest the inmost recesses of my heart: 66 Thou knowest, that I was ever desirous to preserve an entire union between 56 Scotland and England, and to obviate the fource of all these fatal discords.
+"But recommend me, Melvil, to my fon, and tell him, that notwithstanding all my distresses, I have done nothing prejudicial to the state and kingdom of 66 Scotland."
+After these words, reclining herself, with weeping eyes, and face bedewed with tears, she kissed him.
+"And so," said she, "good Melvil, farewel: Once again, farewel, good Melvil; and grant the affiftance of thy prayers to thy Queen and mistress \."